Eb0nY-April14/test-your-english-quiz/README.md

         b) I want to be able to submit my answer and get response quickly on whether I'm right or wrong.

-        c) I want to be able to get a feedback message on how well I performed in the quiz.
+        c) I want to be able to get a feedback message on how well I performed overall in the quiz.

         d) I want to be able to return easily to the home page from the quiz page without using the browser back button in order to play again.